-The long, strong fibres make the recycled material especially prized on recycling markets because it is ideal for applications that require a certain robustness, such as kitchen roll, sturdy cardboard packaging or even specific applications in the construction sector, such as plasterboard.
+The long, strong fibres make the recycled material especially prized on recycling markets because it is ideal for applications that require a certain robustness, such as kitchen roll, sturdy cardboard packaging or even specific applications in the construction sector such as the paper outer layer of plasterboard.

 The plastic tops of the drinks cartons are usually made of HDPE, which is also used for the tops on plastic bottles.
 They can therefore follow the same recycling process.
 Recycled HDPE is used, among other things, in new packaging, storage bins or pipes.